 Evan Williams Single Barrel

 Charles Joly is a James Beard Award-winning bartender and the cofounder of Crafthouse Cocktails.
 Like a lot of seasoned pros, favorite is subjective.
-"In this bartender’s opinion, there is no 'best' bourbon," Joly says.
+"In this bartender’s opinion, there is no 'best' bourbon," Joly said.
 "When choosing the right spirit, I take into account the occasion, mood, budget and how we’re enjoying it.
 There's no shortage of superb expressions being released."

 But that doesn't mean he doesn't have some reliable options.
 "A perennial favorite continues to be Evan Williams Single Barrel annual 'vintage' release.
 At a shelf price of around $30, it's a bargain; particularly in today's market where collectors hoard bottles.
 It's proofed at 86.6, making it an easy sipper straight from the bottle as nature intended.
 These releases also offer a great opportunity to lineup a vertical tasting and put your palate to work.”